daliaalymohamed/farmersmarket/README.md

 - [Material-UI Documentation](https://mui.com) - Learn how to use Material-UI components.
 - [MongoDB Documentation](https://www.mongodb.com/docs) - Learn how to use MongoDB as a database.
 - [Redux Toolkit Documentation](https://redux-toolkit.js.org) - Learn how to manage state with Redux Toolkit.
+- [Redis Documentation](https://redis.io) - Learn how to use Redis as a key-value store.

 ## Deploy on Vercel